Books and Research by Dr. Fredricks

 BOOK: Fredricks, R. (2012).
 Fasting: An Exceptional Human Experience.
 Bloomington, IN: Author House.

-Fasting: An Exceptional Human Experience may be conveniently purchased online at Amazon.com or purchased from San Jose and San Francisco area book stores.
+Fasting: An Exceptional Human Experience may be conveniently purchased online at Amazon.com or purchased from San Jose, San Francisco area and national book stores.

 RESEARCH STUDY/JOURNAL ARTICLE: Fredricks, Randi.
 (2011).
 An exploratory study of the effects of water fasting for depression (Doctoral dissertation).
 ProQuest database.
 (UMI No. 3453555)